araobp/parking/README.md

 [OpenALPR](https://github.com/openalpr/openalpr) is a very interesting open source software to tackle the problem.
 I just want to try out the software with my Raspberry Pi 3.
 That is the motivation.

-####Why I work alone

-First off, you have to consider how much revenue you can gain from your IoT project.
-Business model matters more than technology.

-I want to see each layer from a standpoint of an IoT system architect.
-It is obvious that working in a small team with skillful members is a key to success.

 ##The toy I develop

 I have made the toy with LEGO and my Raspberry Pi 3: